Training & Education

 MANUSCRIPT SPRINTS

-Small peer review groups that encourage authors to press to completion of a manuscript in 6 to 8 weeks.
+Small peer review groups to complete a manuscript in 6 to 8 weeks.